canonical/k8s-dqlite/test/performance/Readme.md

 End to end tests are written in Python.
 They are built on top of a [Harness](./tests/conftest.py) fixture so that they can run on multiple environments like LXD or in the future on the local machine.

 End to end tests can be configured using environment variables.
-You can see all available options in [./tests/config.py](./tests/config.py).
+You can see all available options from [here](./tests/test_util/config.py).

 ## Running end to end tests